byronpogi/EDM-PORTFOLIO/Midterm Lab Task 1/task1.md

 ## step by step process

-Here’s a step-by-step process for Steps 1 to 3 of data cleaning and preparation using Excel:

-Here’s a step-by-step process for Steps 1 to 3 of data cleaning and preparation using Excel:

 ### Step 1: Remove Duplicates
 1. **Open your Excel file** containing the raw data.
 2. Select the range of data or entire sheet you want to clean.